LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

 <h3 class="govuk-heading-s">Transfer amount validation</h3>
-<p class="govuk-body">Value must be provided, either as an exact value or a value band (where transfer is not
-  for monetary value).</p>
+<p class="govuk-body">Value must be provided, either as an exact value or a value band (where transfer is not for monetary value).</p>
-<p class="govuk-body">Error types for this validator will be provided at a later date.</p>

 <h3 class="govuk-heading-s">Transfer date validation</h3>